Flank/flank-dashboard/docs/19_security_audit_document.md

 |`url`         | A URL of the source control revision used to run the build. |
 |`workflowName`| A name of the workflow executed this build.                 |

-Here is a table of security rules applied to the `build` collection.
+Here is a table of security rules applied to the `build` collection:

 | Operation          | [Security Rules](#security-rules-description) |
 |--------------------|--------------------------------------|